LNG cost blowout – Black Mamba bites

 Some believe that every whiff of natural gas has to be produced.
 Some believe that big fields deserve every effort.
 Engineers will find solutions for everything – the question is if you will be able to pay for it.
 Not every gas reserve should be developed.
 And Gorgon or the Queensland projects might just be examples of gas that would have better been left in the ground.

 Angola LNG had been built on the assumption that the US would always be a bumper market for LNG.
 Look how things have turned in just a couple of years.
 The project is economically exposed and the sole reason it still floats is the unusual Asian market which offers at least the theoretical prospect of healthy margins.
-Gorgon competes for this market too.
-Still, Angola LNG was still pretty cheap on a per ton basis compared to Gorgon or some other projects in the Pacific.
+Gorgon competes in this market too.
+Still, Angola LNG was pretty cheap on a per-ton basis compared to Gorgon or some other projects in the Pacific.

 Just as the US import terminals were hype projects and went down with the advent of shale, so will some Pacific projects.